FatManWalking/plennarylitics/README.md

 * Final implementation of the frontend and addition of visuals
 * Connection to the backend and exchange of data with the frontend
+* Implementation of more statistics
+* Connection of frontend and backend via FastAPI

 ## Week 44/45